-Presight AI Holding PLC (the "Company") is incorporated as a Public Company Limited by Shares operating under a license number 000008980 issued by Abu Dhabi Global Market Registration Authority pursuant to Abu Dhabi Global Market Companies Regulations 2020 on 12 December 2022.
+Presight AI Holding PLC (the "Company") is incorporated as a public company limited by shares operating under a license number 000008980 issued by Abu Dhabi Global Market Registration Authority pursuant to Abu Dhabi Global Market Companies Regulations 2020 on 12 December 2022.
 The Group's parent company and controlling party is Group 42 Holding Ltd (the "Parent Company"), a private company registered in Abu Dhabi Global Market.
+The Company was listed on the Abu Dhabi Securities Exchange on 27 March 2023.